 - By Srdja PopovicSrdja Popovic is the executive director of the Center for Applied NonViolent Action and Strategies (CANVAS).
 He was one of the founders of the Serbian pro-democracy group Otpor.
-He was chosen as one of Foreign Policy's "Global Thinkers" in 2011 and is the author of Blueprint for Revolution., Raphael MimounRaphael Mimoun is the executive director of Build A Movement, an organization committed to researching nonviolent movements and training activists on strategic nonviolence, digital security and the role of civil society in democratic transitions.
+He was chosen as one of Foreign Policy's "Global Thinkers" in 2011 and is the author of Blueprint for Revolution., Raphael MimounRaphael Mimoun is the executive director of Build A Movement, an organization that researches nonviolent movements and trains activists on strategic nonviolence, digital security, and the role of civil society in democratic transitions.

 Can nonviolent methods work against one of the most violent organizations in recent history?
 Since the Paris attacks, the question of how to best respond to a totalitarian group like the Islamic State has been on everyone’s mind.
 Pundits and policymakers have tried to broker a cease-fire in the Syrian war, discussed expanding military operations, and even considered sending in ground troops.
 As happens all too often, however, the potential of nonviolent resistance has been left out of the discussion.